Cvetb/bitbook/README.md

     welcomePage

-      Login.js ---------> create login form where people can login into their account trough login form Register.js ------> create register form where people can create new account WelcomePage.js ---> place where we should have all logic of this page and render all components
+      Login.js ---------> create login form where people can login into their account trough login form WelcomePage.js ---> place where we should have all logic of this page and render all components

     partials